turkishrational/Small-C-Compiler-for-TRDOS-386/README.md

     SYSSTDIO system call can be used to redirect STDIN and STDOUT to a file.
     (But this is not a subject for SCC here.)

-Compiling:  fasm scc.asm SCC.PRG  (in Windows or Linux)
+### Compiling:  fasm scc.asm SCC.PRG  (in Windows or Linux)

-    (FASM, flat assembler is used to assemble SCC source code.)
+    FASM (flat assembler) is used to assemble SCC source code.

-Using compiler: scc <cfile>
+### Using compiler: scc cfile

-    (use scc without a file name -without an argument- to see options)
+    Use scc without a file name -without an argument- to see options.

-SCC compiler output: ASM file
+### SCC compiler output: ASM file

-    (label numbers may need to be changed later by using NOTEPAD or a similar text editor.)
+    Label numbers may need to be changed later by using NOTEPAD or a similar text editor.

-Assembling: FASM filename.asm
+### Assembling: FASM filename.asm

-    (Note: 'include' files and a header file
+    Note: 'include' files and a header file
     -for setting '_main' function, entry point- is needed.
     SCC output file must be included to TRDOS 386 compatible ASM file.
     (There are samples in this SCC repository.)

-What is PRG file:
+### What is PRG file:

     PRG extension means TRDOS 386 flat image binary/executable file (like as a .BIN file or similar to MSDOS .COM files but startup address is 0 not 100h).
 (TRDOS 386 PRG file size + BSS limit is virtually 4GB-4MB.)

 Erdogan Tan - September 2024